CRogers/autobatch/readme.md

 In this case `bulkDelete` will only run one batched delete call even though it has just called `deletePost` multiple times!

+##### TODO: Better example showing multiple layers of batching

+Heavily inspired by Haxl from Facebook - `Deferred` is really just an Applicative Functor that allows us to see the operations that are going to be performed before they actually happen.